codebyshennan/tamkeen-data/docs/0-prep/vscode.md

 Visual Studio Code (VS Code) is a lightweight but powerful source code editor that runs on your desktop.
 It comes with built-in support for JavaScript, TypeScript, and Node.js, and has a rich ecosystem of extensions for other languages including Python.

 > **Note:** This guide assumes you have Anaconda installed on your system.
-If not, please refer to the [Anaconda installation instructions](./anaconda.md) before proceeding.
+If not, please refer to the `Getting Started with Anaconda` before proceeding.

 ## Setting Up Python in VS Code